-There are many ways to preserve eggs, both with or without refrigeration.
+Now, there are many ways to keep eggs, both with or without refrigeration and each preservation method has its own advantages and disadvantages.
 Some of these methods are better than others.
 Some are easier than others.
 Let’s take a look at the best methods of preserving eggs.

 Yup, as long as you have fresh, unwashed eggs, you can simply let them sit, provided the temperature does not get above 55 degrees Fahrenheit (12 degrees Celsius).
 A cold room would work well.